taocat/ukai/README.md

 UKAI is an implementation of the concept of 'Centrally Controllable Distributed Local Storage' as a virtual machine disk image storage.
 UKAI provides a filesystem interface to a hypervisor.
-A hypervisor use the files stored in the UKAI filesystem as a virtual machine disk image file.
+A hypervisor uses the files stored in the UKAI filesystem as a virtual machine disk image files.
 The UKAI filesystem is not a POSIX filesystem.
-It only provides limited but enough set of filesystem operations for virtual machine disk image storage.
+It only provides limited (but enough) set of filesystem operations to a hypervisor for a virtual machine disk image operation.

-The UKAI filesystem is a kind of distributed storage system.
-Unlike other major distributed file/storage systems, the UKAI filesystem is not *autonomous* distributed system.
-It is fully manual controlled distributed filesystem.
-You must configure which file should be stored on which node.
+UKAI is a kind of distributed storage system.
+Unlike other major distributed file/storage systems, the UKAI filesystem is *NOT* an *AUTONOMOUS* distributed system.
+It is a fully manual controlled distributed filesystem.
+You must configure which file should be stored on which storage node.
 In other words, you have full control on data placement/replacement which is sometimes important when naive management is required.

 For example, assuming that you have geographically distributed datacenters for virtualization services.
-In that case, you may want to migrate a virtual machie from a hypervisor to a different hypervisor which is located far place geographically.
-The disk image of the virtual machine must be accessible from any location, but probably you want some locallity for better disk I/O performance.
+In that case, you may want to migrate a virtual machie from one hypervisor to a different hypervisor which is located far place geographically.
+The disk image of the virtual machine must be accessible from any location, but probably you want some locallity to achieve better disk I/O performance, or to avoid network access failure to a remote storage.
 Using the UKAI filesystem, you can collect your virtual machine disk image data to UKAI storage nodes located near to the running virtual machine.